Why a picture of Dettol on a model railway blog? Read more to find out how a household disinfectant can help your railway modeling.

 That’s it.
 Simple.
 Effective.
 Cheap.

-One word of warning however, as I learnt with a Ratio signal box I wanted to repaint (see right), soaking in Dettol will also breakdown glue.
-This isn’t actually bad as it means the model can not just be repainted but also glued again so correcting any gluing errors.
+One word of warning, however, as I learned with a Ratio signal box I wanted to repaint (see right), soaking in Dettol will also break down glue.
+For me, this wasn’t actually bad as it means the model can also be glued again so correcting a couple of gluing errors but it’s something to be wary of.

 Read the full guide on the link above but let me know how you get on and if it works for you.